pkmn/engine/src/lib/gen1/README.md

   is required is often different than on the cartridge, so even if Pokémon Showdown were using the correct RNG the values would still diverge.
-- **Bias**: Pokémon Showdown often needs to reduce its 32-bit output range to a smaller range in order, and does so using a [biased interger multiplication method](http://www.pcg-random.org/posts/bounded-rands.html) as opposed to debiasing via rejection sampling to ensure uniformity as is done on the cartridge.
+- **Bias**: Pokémon Showdown often needs to reduce its 32-bit output range to a smaller range in order to implement various effects, and does so using a [biased interger multiplication method](http://www.pcg-random.org/posts/bounded-rands.html) as opposed to debiasing via rejection sampling to ensure uniformity as is done on the cartridge.
 This means that certain values are fractionally more likely to be chosen than others, though this bias is usually quite small (e.g.